Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

     return ((vout)-(vref)-THERMOCOUPLE_OFFSET)/(2*THERMOCOUPLE_GAIN);
 }
 ```
 A digitally controlled resistive element is wound around the base of the sample, allowing to heath it up after reaching room temperature.
-The instruments automatically shuts down if $t \ge 170\,^{\circ}\mathrm{C}$.
+The instruments automatically shuts down if $t \ge 170\, \,^{\circ}\mathrm{C}$.